 The Self-Provisioning feature helps you provision phones for your network by giving end users the ability to provision their own phones without contacting an administrator.
-If the system is configured for self-provisioning, and an individual end user is enabled for self-provisioning, that end user can provision a new phone by plugging the phone into the network and then following a few prompts.
+If the system is configured for self-provisioning, and an individual end user is enabled for self-provisioning, then end user can provision a new phone by plugging the phone into the network and follow the specified few prompts.
 Cisco Unified Communications Manager configures the phone and the phone line by applying pre-configured templates.

 Self-provisioning can be used either by administrators to provision phones on behalf of their end users, or end users can use self-provisioning to provision their own phones.

 Self-provisioning is supported whether the cluster security setting is nonsecure or mixed mode.

 You can configure self-provisioning in one of two modes: